The-NextGen-Project/jet/README.md

 }
 ```
 The language will be using advanced type-inference in order to limit the amount of static typing that is needed.
 Jet is by default, statically-typed, however, types are
 usually inferred by the langugage most of the time, and generate clean and easy to read code.
-This way we get to appeal to both those who like static typping and those that
+This way we get to appeal to both those who like static typing and those that
 prefer mainly dynamic typing.

 ### Error Messages